minio/docs/source/index.rst

    the access key and secret key set on the MinIO server.

 3\) Open MinIO Console
-   Open your browser and http://127.0.0.1:9000 to open the MinIO Console login page.
+   Open your browser and http://127.0.0.1:9000 to open the :ref:`MinIO Console <minio-console>` login page.

    Log in with the :guilabel:`Root User` and :guilabel:`Root Pass` from the previous step.